UWC Mahindra: Students

 Students in UWC Mahindra College represent many different nationalities.
 The Class of 2018 represented 57 countries.
+The inaugural class comprised 91 students from around the world.

 Admission

 Most students are nominated to attend UWC Mahindra College via their UWC National Committees.
 Indian students, residents and PIO/OCI students can apply via the United World College Committee of India.
-The selection process is rigorous, with an acceptance rate of 10-15%.
-The application process for Indian students starts in June and are finalized by January.
+The selection process is rigorous, with an acceptance rate of 1.5%.
+The application process for Indian students starts in August and are finalized by March.
 The candidates are shortlisted based on potential to demonstrate UWC values and academic merit.
-Shortlisted candidates are invited to an overnight selection camp held at the UWCMC campus in Pune.
+Shortlisted candidates are invited to a selection camp held at the MUWCI campus near Pune.
 During the camp, various activities are conducted including panel interviews, Group Discussions, Object-Presentation and various written and computer based tests.
 Based on the students' performance the committee nominates students to Mahindra UWC or any of the other United World Colleges.

 Administration

-The founding Head of college, David Wilkinson, moved to Pune at the inception of UWC Mahindra College in 1997, having previously founded the Li Po Chun United World College in Hong Kong.
-In 2009, Jonathan Long was appointed as the Head of college and remained until 2011, when Pelham Lindfield Roberts joined.
+The founding Head of college, David Wilkinson, moved to Pune at the inception of UWC Mahindra College in 1997, having previously been the founding head of the Li Po Chun United World College in Hong Kong.
+In 2009, Jonathan Long was appointed as Head of college and remained until 2011, when Pelham Lindfield Roberts joined, having previously taught at UWC Atlantic and been head of school at Schule Schloss Salem, another Kurt Hahn associated school.
 Soraya Sayed Hassen took on the role of Head of College in 2018, after Pelham Lindfield Roberts was appointed principal at UWC Changshu China.
 In July 2021, Dr. Dale Taylor took the role of Head of College.
-Thereafter, in July 2022, Gaurav Chopra stepped in as Interim Head of College.
-After a structured process of evaluating International candidates by all stakeholders, on the 23rd of Feb 2023, the Governing Board formally announced the unanimous choice of Gaurav Chopra, as the substantive next Head of College.
+In July 2022, Gaurav Chopra stepped in as Interim Head of College, a role he took on a permanent basis in February 2023.